muldjord/occurity/README.md

 * Renamed 'sizeResetTime' config variable to 'minutesBeforeSizeReset' for better clarity.
 * Removed obsolete 'aptinstall' and 'aptremove' jobrunner commands and all related functions and configs.
 * Fixed bug in Slider where value would only be set in Preferences if config variable was in 'General' section.
+* Added 'quit' command and 'Quit Occurity' job to jobrunner to allow admin to quit Occurity

 #### Version 1.2.2 (06May2024)
 * Added row caption support.
 This allows users to set a caption for each row of the optotype charts.